dkaul09/XPass/README.md

 - I will be focusing on how to tackle/address the data imbalance, in order to improve the performance of predicting incomplete passes, especially by improving precision.
 I will look at more research papers and see what can be done.

 - I was thinking of trying to predict the intended pass location for passes that have been incomplete.
 This can help the model improve predictions by understanding the common features/situations in which a pass is incomplete or has a very low probability of being completed.
 This can be done with the use of physical models and including the velocities of the ball and players.
-I will explore how to get the velocity of the players and ball through extracting info from the Statsbomb event and 360 dataa
+I will explore how to get the velocity of the players and ball through extracting info from the Statsbomb event and 360 data.

 ---